mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 **Someone:** Yes.

-**Katagiri Roshi:** So, pretty good... diffuses harmoniously...
+**Katagiri Roshi:** So, it’s a pretty good term, right?
+“Diffuses harmoniously”.
 I have never thought of that one.

-**Someone:** Roshi, I still have a quesrtion, “And yet in which both are neither identical nor different.”
+**Someone:** Roshi, I still have a question. [...]
+“And yet in which both are neither identical nor different.”

-**Katagiri Roshi:** Yeah, because you cannot say water and milk is not identical.
-But even though milk would get into water’s life, it’s not identical because milk and water there.
+**Katagiri Roshi:** Yeah, because you cannot say water and milk is not identical, exactly.
+But even though milk would get into water’s life, it’s not identical because milk and water are there.
 But on the other hand, if you put the milk into the water, it’s not different.
 That is called harmony.
-Harmony.

 So that’s why next it says “In which both are neither identical nor different.”
 Is that alright?
-Okay?

 **Someone:** Is that what the merging of unity and difference is all about?